mipwise/mip-opt/3_formulation_techniques/1_network_flow_problems/README.md

 The [Commodities](data/commodities.csv) table contains the relevant data to solve this problem.

+## Arc Vs. Path-based Formulation
+The formulations we have used so far (see [formulations](formulations) directory) are called **arc-based formulations**.
+In fact, decision variables are defined for each arc of the network.
+Feasible flow paths are then defined **implicitly** with the flow balance constraints.

+While the arc-based formulation is quite clean and intuitive, it may not perform very well in practice for large-scale problems, especially as more complexities are added to the model (routing problems with time windows will be an example of that).

+One alternative to the arc-based formulation is the called **path-based formulation**.
+In this case, the set of feasible paths for each origin-destination must be provided as input.
+The decision is then to decide which path to choose.
+As one can imagine, the challenge with this approach is to generate all feasible paths.
+There can be an astronomical number of them depending on the size of the network and types of requirements.

+In practice, however, there are ways (or even strong reasons, in some cases) to restrict the number of arcs that are generated and fed to the model.
+While restricting the number of paths can yield suboptimal solutions, it also gives the flexibility to strike a trade-off between accuracy and tractability.

+In the end, the right approach depends a lot on the specific use case, and the final conclusion requires systematic experimentation.
+We will revisit this topic later in the program.

 ------------------------------------------------------------------------------

 In the next section, we will study routing problems.